legal resources necessary to hold negligent facilities accountable.

 The Dietary Manager stated that “the facility did have a pest control contract in place and [the pest control company] had been in the facility within the past month.”
 The manager said that “the droppings were the first he had seen, and he had not seen any mice.”

 Do you believe that your loved one was mistreated, neglected or abused while living at Integrity Healthcare of Marion?
 If so, call the Illinois nursing home abuse neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Williamson County victims of mistreatment living in long-term facilities including nursing homes in Marion.
+Our network of attorneys fights aggressively on behalf of Williamson County victims of mistreatment living in long-term facilities including nursing homes in Marion.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.